 To understand this, you would need to equate a network itself to a decentralized application.
 Which is not exactly ludicrous or unusual.
 In fact, some people actually argue that bitcoin is the first blockchain-based dApp.
 However, this is not exactly the topic of my discussion, as we are not looking at blockchains as dApps in their own right, but rather looking at dApps that run on top of blockchains.

 For this to happen, you need a blockchain that can support a wide range of activities.
 These are referred to as blockchain ecosystems, and they include networks such as Ethereum, Solana, Binance Chain, and the NEAR Protocol.
-There are also blockchains that run on top of other pre-existing chains which give them more utilities and can improve efficiencies, such as Polygon, and Optimism.
+There are also blockchains that run on top of other pre-existing chains, which give them more utilities and can improve efficiencies, such as Polygon, and Optimism.
 These are Layer-2 chains.
+Developers sometimes deploy their dApps via Layer-2 solutions (such as ZK-Rollups, or Optimism) to avoid high fees, as well as to achieve faster transaction speeds.

 The Importance of Smart Contracts